RACE ~ SEXUAL ORIENTATION ~ RELIGION ~ GENDER ~ DIS/ABILITY ~ CULTURE ~ CLASS

-The Power of Difference Model (PDM)–describes the framework of three primary patterns in relationship to our differences: Sensitivity, Oneness, and Strength.
+The Power of Difference Model (PDM)–describes a framework of three primary unconscious patterns in relationship to our differences: Sensitivity, Oneness, and Strength.
 Awareness of these internal patterns guides needed support and learning.

-The Power of Difference Assessment (PDA)–measures an individual’s patterns according to the Power of Difference Model related to race, sexual orientation, religion, disability, class, gender, and culture.
+The Power of Difference Assessment (PDA)–measures individual’s unconscious patterns according to the Power of Difference Model related to race, sexual orientation, religion, disability, class, gender, and culture.

-The Power of Difference Certification (PDC)–this online, in-depth experiential training supports individuals in learning to integrate the assets of all three patterns in order to live with powerful purpose in solidarity across our differences.
+The Power of Difference Certification (PDC)–this online, in-depth experiential training supports individuals in becoming aware of, and learning to integrate the assets of all three PDM patterns internally in order to live with powerful purpose and aliveness in solidarity across our differences.

 Take the free Race Pattern Quiz (RPQ)